MCTs have become one of the hottest buzzwords in nutrition today…

 MCTs have unique properties that offer many potential health benefits.
 But even within the medium-chain classification, there are different types with varying health benefits.
 The four groups of MCTs, based on their carbon length include:

-- C6 Caproic acid – Converts to ketones quickly but may cause digestive issues.
-Smell and taste can also be an issue, even after processing.
+- C6 Caproic acid– Converts to ketones quickly but may cause digestive issues.
+Smell and taste can also be unpleasant, even after processing.

-- C12 Lauric acid – Abundant in coconut oil but doesn’t function as a true MCT.
-C12 behaves more like a long-chain fatty acid and can be more difficult for your liver to absorb and break down into ketones.
+- C12 Lauric acid– Abundant in coconut oil but doesn’t function as a true MCT.
+Rather, C12 behaves more like a long-chain fatty acid and can be more difficult for your liver to absorb and break down into ketones.

-Like a Clean-Burning Machine, C8 Caprylic Acid Bypasses Your Normal Digestive Processes to Provide Quick, Stable Energy
+Clean-Burning C8 Caprylic Acid Bypasses Your Normal Digestive Processes to Provide Quick Energy

 Compared to other types of fats and other MCTs, C8…